zeropointnine/tts-audiobook-tool/README.md

 Use `Backend.LLAMACPP`.

-# Usage and performance notes
+# Usage notes

 The app is designed to save its state between sessions, so you can interrupt the program at any time and resume later.

 Inference can take some time, depending on the length of the source text.
-I'm getting inference speeds of about 30% of realtime using `Backend.HF` and 80+% using `Backend.EXL2` with an undervolted GeForce 3080Ti.
+I'm getting inference speeds of 80+% using `Backend.EXL2` with an undervolted GeForce 3080Ti.
 And about 20% with an M1 MacBook Pro.

+The program can attempt to detect and fix erroneous audio genenerations by selecting `Options > Detect audio generation errors`.

-If you don't like the rendition of certain voice lines, you can selectively delete generated audio files from the working project directory, and press [A] to make it re-render.
+Additionally, if you don't like the rendition of certain voice lines, you can selectively delete generated audio files from the working project directory, and press [A] to make it re-render.

 # Todos